codingzorro/codingzorro.github.io/interop.md

 # Sharing Clojure code with Java developers

+It is probably a matter of taste, but the
 Here are the five easy steps to deliver a function written in Clojure so that Java programmers can call it as if were a function written in Java and included in a .jar file: